 Rickesh Mistry, an RPA Business Analyst at Greenlight Consulting, implemented Robotic Process Automation into his daily life.
 Outside of his work responsibilities, Rickesh found an opportunity to use RPA to automate his Netflix experience.
 Now, he’s able to watch movies without touching a button.

-GLobot, our mascot, wanted to know more so he interviewed Rickesh about his personal Robotic Process Automation project.
+GLobot, our robot mascot, wanted to know more so he interviewed Rickesh about his personal Robotic Process Automation project.

 Interview with RPA Expert, Rickesh Mistry